natefinch/lumberjack/README.md

 directory is scanned for files that match NameFormat.
 The most recent files according to their NameFormat date will be retained, up to a number equal to MaxBackups (or all of them if MaxBackups is 0).
-Any files with a last modified time (based on FileInfo.ModTime) older than MaxAge are deleted, regardless of MaxBackups.
+Any files with a last modified time (based on FileInfo.ModTime) older than MaxAge days are deleted, regardless of MaxBackups.

 If MaxBackups and MaxAge are both 0, no old log files will be deleted.